 Click the day tab to read more

-Arrive anytime at the Stella Maris Lodge in Moshi, Tanzania.
+Arrive anytime at your lodge in Moshi, Tanzania.
 With prior arrangement, airport pick up and private transfers to your lodge are available from Kilimanjaro International Airport (JRO), or simply make your own way by taxi.
 We will gather in the evening for a pre-climb briefing and an equipment check.
 We will also confirm you have the appropriate mandatory medical coverage and travel insurance.

 After completing the necessary registration formalities at Machame National Park gate (5,400), we begin to trek through a beautiful and lush forest.
 We have a picnic lunch en route.
 We camp at Machame Camp (9,800 ft).
 [5-6 hours walking]